mike-north/ember-octane-workshop/notes/02-template-only-components.md

 Usually we'd use Ember CLI to generate new components, but in this case we'll just create a new `.hbs` file for each.

-## ⌨️ Task: Break `application.hbs` up into several template-only components
+## Break `application.hbs` up into several template-only components

 The goal of this step is to break various parts of [`app/templates/application.hbs`](../app/templates/application.hbs) into their own respective `.hbs` files as template-only components.
 In the end, your `application.hbs` should look like